 Filter fans displace hot air inside the enclosure with cooler air from the outside (purchase intake/exhaust grille separately).

-Filter fans are available in various voltages, NEMA ratings, and in a range of airflow options.
+Filter fans are available in various voltages, NEMA ratings, mounting options, and in a range of airflow options.

 Compressed air cooling is used where conventional enclosure cooling by cabinet air conditioners or heat exchangers is not possible.